UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Adopt eco-friendly habits like using smart thermostats, LED lighting, and solar power to significantly reduce your monthly utility costs.

-For more detailed strategies on reducing your power usage, check out our guide on how to save on your electric bill.
+For more detailed strategies on reducing your power usage, check out our comprehensive guide on how to save on your electric bill.

 Infographic illustrating three steps to take control of home energy costs and improve efficiency.